the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 * The host institution/organisation/RSE group can **choose** whether to make repos public or private
 * This is on-going project at the Turing Institute

+**BinderHub** is an umbrella for:
+* Building a docker image from a code repository
+  * repo2docker
+* Launching an interactive browser displaying that code repository
+  * JupyterHub
+* Distributing multiple instances of that code repository across the Cloud
+  * Kubernetes with Microsoft Azure/Google Cloud/Amazon Web Services

 **Some useful links:**
 * [Zero-to-JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/)
 * [Zero-to-JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html)